 may become exceedingly discouraged, if she or he feels no ability to

 have input into child-raising rules and decisions.

-How does a new step-parent discipline a child s/he doesn’t know
+How does a new step-parent guide or discipline a child s/he doesn’t know

 well?
 How does the couple work that out?
 How does a new couple stay